Bottom of the pyramid: History

 Meanwhile, Hart and his colleague Erik Simanis at Cornell University's Center for Sustainable Global Enterprise advance another approach, one that focuses on the poor as business partners and innovators, rather than just as potential producers or consumers.
 Hart and Simanis have led the development of the Base of the Pyramid Protocol, an entrepreneurial process that guides companies in developing business partnerships with income-poor communities in order to "co-create businesses and markets that mutually benefit the companies and the communities".
 This process has been adopted by the SC Johnson Company and the Solae Company (a subsidiary of DuPont).

-Furthermore, Ted London at the William Davidson Institute at the University of Michigan focuses on the poverty alleviation implications of Base of the Pyramid ventures.
+Furthermore, Ted London at the University of Michigan Ross School of Business focuses on the poverty alleviation implications of Base of the Pyramid ventures.
 He has created a BoP teaching module designed for integration into a wide variety of courses common at business schools that explain the current BoP thinking.
 He has identified the BoP Perspective as a unique market-based approach to poverty alleviation.
 London has also developed the BoP Impact Assessment Framework, a tool that provides a holistic and robust guide for BoP ventures to assess and enhance their poverty alleviation impacts.
 This framework, along with other tools and approaches, is outlined in London's Base of the Pyramid Promise and has been implemented by companies, non-profits, and development agencies in Latin America, Asia, and Africa.

 Another recent focus of interest lies on the impact of successful BoP-approaches on sustainable development.
 Some of the most significant obstacles encountered when integrating sustainable development at the BoP are the limits to growth that restrict the extended development of the poor, especially when applying a resource-intensive Western way of living.
 Nevertheless, from a normative ethical perspective poverty alleviation is an integral part of sustainable development according to the notion of intragenerational justice (i.e. within the living generation) in the Brundtland Commission's definition.
 Ongoing research addresses these aspects and widens the BoP approach also by integrating it into corporate social responsibility thinking.